ChanceTheDev0/ChanceTheDev0/README.md

 -  I’m pursuing the knowlegde to obtain a career in the field while cultivating a passion for the technology.
 I'd be happy to learn more from any project or mentor and get more acclimated to working in this field and with a team on github.
-At the moment I'm studying with The Odin Project and in the future    I'd like to branch out to more technologies like python and learn about fields like data science.
+In the future I'd like to branch out to more technologies like        python and learn about fields like data science.

 <!---